Rational homotopy of complex projective varieties with normal isolated singularities: Multiplicative weight spectral sequence

-\begin{teo}[\cite{CG1}, Theorem 2.26] Let $\Aa$ be mixed Hodge diagram.
-There is a string of $E_1$-quasi-isomorphisms of complex cdga's from $(A_\QQ,W)\otimes\CC$ to $E_1(A_\QQ,W)\otimes\CC$. \end{teo} Under some finite type conditions the above result is also valid over $\QQ$ (see \cite{CG1}).

-\begin{defi} Let $X$ be a complex algebraic variety.
+\begin{teo}[\cite{CG1}, Theorem 3.23] Let $\Aa$ be mixed Hodge diagram such that $H^0(\Aa_\QQ)\cong \QQ$.
+There is a string of quasi-isomorphisms of complex cdga's from $(\Aa_\QQ,W)\otimes\CC$ to $E_1(\Aa_\QQ,W)\otimes\CC$ compatible with the filtration $W$. \end{teo} The proof of the above result uses minimal models in the sense of rational homotopy.
+This is why we ask that mixed Hodge diagrams are cohomologically connected.
+Under some finite type conditions the above result is also valid over $\QQ$ (see \cite{CG1}, Theorem 2.26).
+We remark that in \cite{CG1}, a weaker notion of mixed Hodge diagram is used.
+This does not affect the above result. \begin{defi} Let $X$ be a complex algebraic variety.
 The \textit{multiplicative weight spectral sequence of $X$} is the spectral sequence

 associated with the filtered cdga $(\Aa(X)_\QQ,W)$ given by the rational component of $\Aa(X)$. \end{defi} This is a well-defined algebraic invariant of $X$ in the homotopy category of differential bigraded algebras.
-When forgetting the multiplicative structures, there is a homotopy equivalence of bigraded complexes between $E_1(X)$ and Deligne's weight spectral sequence $\wt E_1(X)$.
+When forgetting the multiplicative structures, there is a homotopy equivalence of bigraded complexes between $E^{*,*}_1(X)$ and Deligne's weight spectral sequence $\wt E^{*,*}_1(X)$.

 The main advantage of the multiplicative weight spectral sequence with respect to Deligne's weight spectral sequence is that by Theorem $\ref{E1formal}$, the former carries information about the rational homotopy type of $X$.